 2015 - 2020, PI: Claudia Rapp

 The Moving Byzantium project highlights the role of Byzantium as a global culture and analyses the internal flexibility of Byzantine society.
-It aims to contribute to a re-evaluation of a society and culture that has traditionally been depicted as stiff, rigid and encumbered by its own tradition.
+Its main focuse is to contribute to a re-evaluation of a society and culture that has traditionally been depicted as stiff, rigid and encumbered by its own tradition.

 2019 - ongoing, PI: Stefan Eichert

 The Medieval Cemeteries at the Periphery of the Carolingian World project deals with the digital collection and presentation of medieval cemeteries and it is based at the Archaeological Institute of the Czech Academy of Sciences in Prague.
 All published information is provided online and can be explored via a digital catalogue and within an interactive map.
 Cartographic visualisations as well as charts and plots are created dynamically based on real archaeological research data.

 2019 - ongoing, PI: Mihailo Popović (TIB PI: Balkans), Andreas Külzer (TIB PI: Asia Minor)